FreeOpcUa/FreeOpcUa.github.io/index.md

-# FreeOpcUa is a project to facilitate implementation and maintainance of open-source OPC-UA stacks and associated tools.
+FreeOpcUa is a project to facilitate implementation and maintainance of open-source OPC-UA stacks and associated tools.

-## Currently FreeOpcUa is composed of the following active projects:
+urrently FreeOpcUa is composed of the following active projects:

 * a Rust OPC UA stack https://github.com/FreeOpcUa/rust-opcua under the Mozilla Public License Version 2.0